rubiagul280/expo-notifications/README.md

 To send push notifications using Firebase Cloud Messaging (FCM) v1 API (recommended, as legacy APIs are being deprecated):

+Choose one of the option for access token if authorize in postman then no need to add headers

 ### 🔐 FCM Access Token

 You must use a **Firebase Admin SDK service account** to authorize your requests: